linera-io/linera-protocol/examples/gen-nft/README.md

 <!-- cargo-rdme start -->

-# Non-Fungible Token Example Application
+# Generative NFT Example Application

 This example application implements non-fungible tokens (NFTs), showcasing the creation and management of unique digital assets.
 It highlights cross-chain messages, demonstrating how NFTs can be minted, transferred, and claimed across different chains, emphasizing the instantiation and auto-deployment of applications within the Linera blockchain ecosystem.

 Once this application's bytecode is published on a Linera chain, that application will contain the registry of the different NFTs.

-Some portions of this are very similar to the `fungible` README, and we'll refer to it throughout.
-Bash commands will always be included here for testing purposes.
+Most of the core application logic is identical to the [non-fungible](../non-fungible) application, with the payload changed to account for the change from images to strings.

+Furthermore,

 # How It Works